HMS Cracker (1804): Career

 In February 1812 Lieutenant Michael Fitton took command of Cracker for service in the North Sea and Baltic.
 Cracker captured the American ship America on 1 August.
 Then on 26 August, Fitton captured the American ship Dido, and shared the prize money, by agreement, with Gallant.

 On 26 April 1814, Cracker was in company with Hamadryad and Insolent when they captured Euranie.

 Fate

-The "Principal Officers and Commissioners of His Majesty's Navy" first offered the "Cracker gun bring, of 178 tons", "lying at Portmouth", for sale on 23 March 1815.
+The "Principal Officers and Commissioners of His Majesty's Navy" first offered the "Cracker gun brig, of 180 tons", "Lying at Portsmouth", for sale on 23 March 1815.
 Cracker was sold at Portsmouth for £750 on 23 November 1815 for breaking up.